ironmysocks/node-redis-survey-back/readme.md

 **Response:**

 This returns the question and answer content with results.
+Returns false if there are no results or if the question does not exist.

 ``` json
 {